NRLParticipation/NRL-Cookbook/docs/administrators/membership-renewals.md

 ---

-## High complexity: membership registration command centre
+## High complexity: Membership Registration Command Centre

 Deploy this prompt when you need automated sequences, segmentation experiments, and KPI governance across the full registration cycle.